Tests

 }

-Finally, it is worth noting that it is not necessary to place the test suites in the same file as the code that is being tested.
+Finally, it is worth noting that it is not necessary to place the tests in the same file as the code that is being tested.
 As with most things in Storm, the test suite can be placed anywhere that is convenient.
 As such, it is often beneficial to place tests in a sub-package named tests.
 This makes it so that Storm does not have to compile the tests whenever the tested code is used.
-Test cases can even be structured into a hierarcy of packages.
+Test cases can even be structured into a hierarcy of packages, where each package represents a suite of tests.
 In such cases, the -t flag has to be replaced by -T in order to instruct the system to traverse packages recursively.